gizmo-platform/gizmo-platform.github.io/src/field/hw-prep.md

 will see the following message:

 ```
-$ gizmo fms flash-device
+$ gizmo fms setup flash-device
-Welcome to the field-flash utility.
+Welcome to the Device Flash utility.

 This process will guide you through the process of installing the most
 recently confirmed working firmware on your field device.